-(6) The owner or operator of a catering food service establishment aggrieved by an order may, within forty-eight (48) hours after such order, appeal to the director of health, who shall thereupon immediately examine into the merits of such case and may vacate, modify or affirm such order.
-The owner or operator of a catering food service establishment who is aggrieved by such action of the director of health may, no later than three (3) business days after receipt of the order, appeal to the commissioner of health who shall thereupon immediately notify the authority from whose order the appeal was taken and examine into the merits of such case and may vacate, modify or affirm such action.
+(6) The owner or operator of a food service establishment aggrieved by an order, may, within forty-eight (48) hours after such order, appeal to the director of health, who shall thereupon immediately examine into the merits of such case and may vacate, modify or affirm such order.
+The owner or operator of a food service establishment who is aggrieved by such action of the director of health may, no later than three (3) business days after receipt of the order, appeal to the commissioner who shall thereupon immediately notify the authority from whose order the appeal was taken and examine into the merits of such case and may vacate, modify or affirm such action.

-(Effective January 27, 1975; Amended April 25, 1994; Amended April 25, 1997; Amended July 6, 2001; Amended October 3, 2005; Amended July 3, 2007)
+(Effective April 25, 1994; Amended April 25, 1997; Amended August 15, 2000; Amended July 6, 2001; Amended October 3, 2005; Amended July 3, 2007)